 Rs.
 1,50,000 or 90% of Book Profit whichever is More

 60% of Book Profit

 |Add:||Remuneration to partners if debited to Profit and loss a/c|

 |Add:||Brought forward business loss, deduction under Section 80C to 80U if debited to profit and loss A/c|

 |Less:||Income under House Property, Capital Gain, Other Sources if Credited to Profit & Loss A/c|

 Maximum allowed salary = 3,00,000*90% + 6,00,000*60% = Rs.
 6.3 lakhs

-Remuneration which is allowed as expenses in the hands of partnership firm will be taxable in the hands of receiving partner as “Income from Business or Profession”.
-If such remuneration is not allowed as expense in hands of partnership firm then it will not be taxable in the hands of partners.
+Remuneration which is allowed as expenses in the hands of a partnership firm will be taxable in the hands of the receiving partner as “Income from Business or Profession”.
+If such remuneration is not allowed as an expense in hands of partnership firm then it will not be taxable in the hands of partners.

 2. Interest on Partner’s Capital

 For deduction of interest following conditions must be satisfied –